RektifyAI/attack-playbook/taxonomy/README.md

 Attack Taxonomy

-> A repo dedicated to taxonomy pages for attacks that compromise various blockchain-based digital assets
+> A repo dedicated to taxonomy pages for attacks that compromise various blockchain-based digital assets and their users.
+This is an elaborate resource for those who would like to get acclimated to the vast risk landscape present in Web3

 </br>
 General cryptocurrency scams that have occurred since the inception of Bitcoin in 2008